KIT, Mutation Analysis, Exon 8

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Several tumors can harbor KIT mutations, including gastrointestinal stromal tumors (GIST), mast cell disease, melanoma, seminoma, acute myeloid leukemia, myeloproliferative neoplasms, and lymphomas.
-In addition, occasional cases of GIST can also harbor mutations in PDGFRA, a gene structurally related to KIT.
 The frequency and type of mutations vary among these tumors and portent distinct clinical implications.
 The ordering physician is responsible for the diagnosis and management of disease and decisions based on the data provided.

 Diagnosis and management of patients with gastrointestinal stromal tumors or other related tumors

 Identification of a mutation in exon 8 of the KIT gene

 Results are reported as positive, negative, or failed.
 A negative result does not rule out the presence of a mutation.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Reliable results are dependent on adequate specimen collection and processing.
 This test has been validated on formalin-fixed, paraffin-embedded tissues; other types of fixatives are discouraged.
 Improper treatment of tissues, such as decalcification, may cause PCR failure.
 False-negative results may occur in heterozygous tumor specimens when tumor cells comprise <60% of the cell population.
 Tumor cells are routinely enriched by macrodissection to avoid false-negative results.

 Clinical diagnosis and therapy should not be based solely on this assay.
 The results should be considered in conjunction with clinical information, histologic evaluation, and additional diagnostic tests.